DanielSitarz/react-chat/README.md

 5. Scroll down when a lot of messages with images.
 6. Enter should send message...
 7. More tests, more!
-8. Hold send button to send bigger message (like in Messenger with emotes, already have 'power' property associated with message)
-9. Better notifications system (support multiple notifications, e.g. new message and count of new messages)
+8. Better notifications system (support multiple notifications, e.g. new message and count of new messages)